tjhunter/karps/doc/paper/scratch.md

 at various points.
 We are going to add many more operations now.
 One of the simplest and yet most effective ways to transform a dataset is to apply some operation to all its points individually.
-We are going to characterize the transforms that are the most regular with respect to the distribution principle: if a dataset is a union, we would like the transform to respect this union.
+We are going to characterize the transforms that are the most regular with respect to the Distribution principle: if a dataset is a union, we would like the transform to respect this union.

 _Definition: regular transform_ A function `f :: Dataset a -> Dataset b` is said to be _regular_